Faculty Member Name and Credentials: Claudia Protzman Barone, DNP, EdD, APRN, CCNS, CTTS

 Project Title: Expanding Translational Research in Arkansas

-Role: Clinical Assistant Professor, Department of Nursing Practice, College of Nursing
+Role: Clinical Associate Professor, Department of Nursing Practice, College of Nursing

 Research Interests: Pediatric Neurology, Faith-Based Community Health, Faculty Diversity